Hilda Hewlett (1864-1943)

 The company kept operating after the war ended but demand for planes slumped and Billy and Gustave were unable to find another product to manufacture instead.
 They closed the factory in March 1920 and eventually sold the site to Electrolux in 1926.
 There is now a small street named Hewlett Road near Leagrave train station.
 Maurice died in 1923 and in 1927, Billy decided to emigrate to New Zealand.
 One of the last big events she attended before she left the country was the closing dinner for the Women’s Engineering Society annual conference, presided over by Laura Annie Willson, where the achievements of women on the road and in the sky were celebrated.

 Both Pia and Cecco eventually joined Billy in New Zealand.
 She never lost her love of flying and became President of the Tauranga Aero Club.
-When Billy died in November 1943, some of the British papers marked the passing of the ‘First Woman Pilot’ but the stories were short or spent as much time talking about her son’s wartime exploits as her own.
+When she died in November 1943, some of the British papers marked the passing of the ‘First Woman Pilot’ but the stories were short or spent as much time talking about her son’s wartime exploits as her own.

 Billy’s legacy